gitguesser/gitguesser/README.md

 Environment variables are used to manage application settings.
 Alternatively, you can store them in configuration files located in the project's root directory.
 The default configuration file is `.env`.
-During testing with `pytest`, the configuration is read from `.env.test`.

 The following variables are required:
 - `POSTGRES_USER`